notsue/haha/README.md

 With `<INCLUDE` a parser can be instructed to insert other files in main file.
 Included file may contain further `<INCLUDE`-instructions.

+### Tufte CSS

+You may also be interested in  [HaHa's Tufte CSS](https://notsue.github.io/tufte.html).
+This is html with sidenotes and margin notes.

 ## Usage

 Download zip-file (press green code-button, and select 'download zip')